lanl/Nautilus/doc/sphinx/src/overview.rst

 identifiers used by NDI.
 This header is likely to be superceded by a more extensive family of tools in future versions of Nautilus.
 Additionally, the names in this header are not always consistent and correct, as the names were in some cases chosen without a detailed understanding of the names and definitions for some formats.
+(TODO: I need to put together a documentation page about the different formats discussed here: isotope/nuclide zaid, SZA, chemsym, reaction zaid, other?)

 The ``chemsym_to_zaid`` function accepts a string in a format known as the "chemsym" format, because it is related to (but not the same as) the IUPAC chemical symbol.
 It currently only handles a subset of the full chemsym format.
 Given a chemsym, it will return an integer with the corresponding SZA value.
-The names zaid and SZA were incorrectly used interchangeably when this function was initially written.
+The names "zaid" and "SZA" were incorrectly used interchangeably when this function was initially written.

 The ``half_reaction_zaid_to_chemsym_list`` function accepts a string consisting of either the products or reactants of a reaction, written in the format expected for NDI reaction zaids.
-It will parse the string and return a vector of strings in the chemsym format.
+It will parse the string and return a ``std::vector`` of strings in the chemsym format.
 In practice, this is not fully consistent with the chemsym format, because there was some early confusion about the distinction between two related formats.

-The ``append_zaids`` function combines the ``half_reaction_zaid_to_chemsym_list`` and ``chemsym_to_zaid`` functions, taking a string listing the products or reactions of a reaction and returning a ``std::vector`` of SZA values, with repeated entries deduplicated.
+The ``append_zaids`` function combines the ``half_reaction_zaid_to_chemsym_list`` and ``chemsym_to_zaid`` functions, taking a string listing the products or reactants of a reaction and returning a ``std::vector`` of SZA values, with repeated entries deduplicated.

 The ``get_reactant_zaids`` function accepts an NDI reaction zaid as a string, identifies the